genomicsclass/book/pages/interactions_and_contrasts.md

 ## Interactions and Contrasts

-The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/interactions_and_contrasts.Rmd).

 As a running example to learn about more complex linear models, we will be using a dataset which compares the different frictional coefficients on the different legs of a spider.
 Specifically, we will be determining whether more friction comes from a pushing or pulling motion of the leg.
 The original paper from which the data was provided is:

 Jonas O. Wolff  & Stanislav N. Gorb, [Radial arrangement of Janus-like setae permits friction control in spiders](http://dx.doi.org/10.1038/srep01101), Scientific Reports, 22 January 2013.